Wednesday 17 April 2024

 https://musee-lorrain.nancy.fr/les-collections/les-oeuvres-majeures/oeuvre-majeure/le-courage-heroique-du-jeune-desilles-1

-This imposing canvas by Le Barbier, now on display in the Museum of the French Revolution in Vizille, was once intended to hang in the hall of the National Assembly as a pendant to David's Tennis Court Oath.
-The scene which it depicts is an all but forgotten episode from the early Revolution, the heroic action of the young lieutenant, André Désilles, who sacrificed his life in an attempt to prevent bloodshed during Nancy mutiny of 1790.
+This imposing canvas by Le Barbier, now displayed in the Museum of the French Revolution in Vizille, was once intended to hang in the hall of the National Assembly as a pendant to David's Tennis Court Oath.
+The scene which it depicts is an all but forgotten episode from the early Revolution, the heroic action of the young lieutenant, André Désilles, who sacrificed his life in an attempt to prevent bloodshed during the mutiny in Nancy in 1790.

 As Jean-Clément Martin notes, Desilles's heroism, like that of Bara and Viala, excited great popular acclamation at the time, but his reputation was rapidly overtaken by the evolution of Revolutionary politics: